cunhapatrick/boilerplate-nodejs/readme.md

+# Nodejs/Express Boilerplate with view templates

-# Initial Steps to build a simmilar project
+## Initial Steps to build a simmilar project

 1. Run `yarn init -y` to build the package.json of the project.
 2. Open package.json and add the following script